TNegash/snapCloud/privateSnapCloudOnPI.md

    The log under /var/log/postgresql/ provides detailed information on errors related to postgres instance
 ## Setting up the Snap!Cloud as a System Daemon

-1. If **snapCloud** is not installed under the `winna` directory, adjust the path that leads to `start.sh` in the file `snapcloud_daemon`.
+1. If **snapCloud** is not installed under the `cloud` directory, adjust the path that leads to `start.sh` in the file `snapcloud_daemon`.
 Execute the following command:

     ```bash
-    sudoedit /home/winna/snapCloud/bin/snapcloud_daemon
+    sudoedit /home/snapCloud/bin/snapcloud_daemon
     ```

     Change the line:

     ```bash
-    runuser -l winna -c "(cd /home/winna/snapCloud; ./start.sh &)"
+    runuser -l winna -c "(cd /home/cloud/snapCloud; ./start.sh &)"
     ```

     to: